 An understanding of a distributor's asset lifecycle optimization policies and practices will support the regulatory assessment of system renewal investments and decisions to refurbish rather than replace system assets.
-Information provided should be sufficient to show the trade-off between spending on new capital (i.e. replacement) and life-extending refurbishment, and should include but need not be limited to:
+Information provided should be sufficient to show the trade-off between spending on new capital (i.e., replacement) and life-extending refurbishment, and.
+A distributor should also be able to demonstrate that it has carried out system O&M activities to sustain an asset to the end of its service life (can include references to the Distribution System Code).